JanusHealthInc/react-component-spike/discussion/readme.md

 - Huge bundle size
 - If we don't commit to the Material UI design pattern we will be fighting it every step of the way
+- Duplicate styled components can get out of hand

 ### Final Thoughts

 The question is essentially, what level of customizability to do we want?
 The levels are pretty clear to me:

-1. Full customizability without an opinionated start (Tailwind)
+- Full customizability without an opinionated start (Tailwind)
-2. Customizability with an opinionated start (Bootstrap)
+- Customizability with an opinionated start (Bootstrap)
-3. Commit to someone else's design patterns (Material UI)
+- Commit to someone else's design patterns (Material UI)

 I don't think any of these are bad options.
 We don't need to be creating a completely unique website without the design patterns and opinions of someone else.
 But if that is what we are trying to do, Tailwind of Bootstrap would be the choices.